SIDN/entrada/README.md

 ## License

-This project is distributed under the LGPL, see [LICENSE](LICENSE).
+This project is distributed under the GPLv3, see [LICENSE](LICENSE).

 ## Attribution